Why I built Uxie

 That was all the validation we needed.
 If people liked it in that state, we knew we were onto something.
 We grinded so hard, we spent the next few weeks building out a much better version, fixed a ton of stuff, added features, and the mid-demo day program went really well.

-I absolutely loved the product and wanted to improve it, I would literally be using uxie to read something, get an idea, and immediately stop studying to go build it.
-It was chaotic but fun.
-Life got busy eventually, but a few months later I came back to the project and started fixing all the rough edges.
-I added flashcard generation with AI feedback, built a text-to-speech feature that highlights the current sentence as it reads (easily the most time i've spent on a single feature, but super happy w how it turned out), added pdf background colors for readability, and kept polishing things bit by bit.
+I absolutely loved the product and wanted to keep improving it.
+I would literally be using Uxie to read something, get an idea, and i'd immediately go build it.
+It was super chaotic, but fun.
+Life got busy for a while, but a few months later I came back to the project and started fixing all the rough edges.

 Funny how that works.